"Strength does not come from physical capacity. It comes from an indomitable will."

 Aggression as power: Using force, pressure, or intimidation.
 True strength doesn't need to dominate or control.

 Over-softness as kindness: Avoiding conflict, hard truths, or necessary boundaries.
-True strength can be gentle and firm, holding steady.
+True strength can be gentle and firm.

-Collapse as humility: Giving up on your own power.
+Collapse as humility: Giving up our power.
 True strength includes self-respect, even when challenged.

 The Feel of Strength

-Real strength has a particular texture in the body.
-When it's present, there's a sense of solidity—of being grounded, supported, and truly capable.
-Your breath drops lower, your feet are planted.
+Real strength has a feel to it.
+When it's there, there's a sense of solidity—of being grounded, supported, and actually capable.
+Our breath drops lower, our feet are planted.

 This is different from tension, which feels tight and effortful.
 True strength feels quiet and steady, like rootedness in a storm.
-You feel held from within.
+We feel held from within.

 Strength and Vulnerability

 True strength includes vulnerability.
-The Bully's strength is armored—it refuses to feel, to be affected, to be seen.
+The Bully's strength is armored.
+It refuses to feel, to be affected, to be seen.
 Real strength can be soft.
-It can feel pain without being destroyed by it.
+It can feel pain without being destroyed.
 It can admit weakness without collapsing.
 True strength allows us to risk being seen and touched.

-The mature Warrior's strength allows him to be touched by life while still standing firm.
+The Mature Warrior's strength allows him to be touched by life while still standing firm.
 He can feel fear without being ruled by it.
-He can feel pain without being destroyed by it.
-His strength includes his sensitivity, not despite it, but because of it.
+He can feel pain without being destroyed.
+His strength includes his sensitivity.
+Not despite it, but because of it.
 Even in heartbreak, his presence remains.

 Strength and Service

-True strength is in service of something.
-The Bully's strength serves his ego—his need to dominate, to prove himself, to feel superior.
-The mature Warrior's strength serves what matters—his people, his code, his truth.
+True strength serves something.
+The Bully's strength serves his ego.
+His need to dominate, to prove himself, to feel superior.
+The Mature Warrior's strength serves what matters.
+His people, his code, his truth.

-This is what separates strength from force.
+This is the line between strength and force.
 Force pushes, dominates, controls.
 Strength supports, protects, serves.
 The Warrior's strength is not about what he can take.
 It's about what he can give, what he can hold, what he can protect.

 Strength and Patience

 True strength includes the capacity to wait.
-The Bully's strength is impatient—it pushes, forces, tries to make things happen on its schedule.
-The mature Warrior's strength can hold back, can tolerate the tension of not acting, can let the other person's timing lead.
+The Bully's strength is impatient.
+It pushes, forces, tries to make things happen on its schedule.
+The Mature Warrior's strength can hold back.
+It can tolerate the tension of not acting.
+It can let the other person's timing lead.

 This patience is not passivity.
-It's an active choice to stay present without forcing.
-It requires more strength to wait than to push—to bear the discomfort of uncertainty while remaining ready to act when the moment is right, not before.
+It's choosing to stay present without forcing.
+Waiting takes more strength than pushing.
+We bear the discomfort of uncertainty while remaining ready to act when the moment is right, not before.

 Cultivating Strength

-Ground yourself in the body: Feel your feet, your breath, your weight.
+Ground ourselves in the body: Feel our feet, our breath, our weight.
 Strength starts with physical presence.

-Develop real capacity: Train your body, mind, and heart.
+Develop real capacity: Train our body, mind, and heart.
 Strength grows through practice and challenge.
-Staying committed builds real depth.

-Stay connected to kindness: The more grounded you are, the more you can care without losing yourself.
-Compassion fuels endurance.
+Stay connected to kindness: The more grounded we are, the more we can care without losing ourselves.

-Serve something greater: Let your strength be in service of what matters, not in service of ego.
+Serve something greater: Let our strength serve what matters, not our ego.

-Include vulnerability: Real strength can feel pain without being destroyed by it.
-Let yourself be changed by your experience.
+Include vulnerability: Real strength can feel pain without being destroyed.

-Let strength be quiet: You don't have to prove your strength.
-Let it show in how you live, not in what you claim.
+Let strength be quiet: We don't have to prove our strength.
+Let it show in how we live, not in what we claim.

 Inquiry